sivaram-R/Cryptography---19CS412-classical-techqniques/README.md

 ### Step 2:

-Implementation using C or pyhton code
+Implementation using C or python code

 ### Step 3: